Why Experienced Leadership Matters

 The Commonwealth’s Attorney should be one of the finest trial attorneys in the office.
 When the most significant case happens, the Commonwealth’s Attorney must have the trial experience and ability to head into the courtroom and try the case.
 It inspires confidence within the office and within the community to see the Commonwealth’s Attorney step into the courtroom and orchestrate a successful trial presentation.
 It also inspires respect and confidence to see the Commonwealth’s Attorney sharing the burden and continuing to do work in the courtroom.
 She should not reserve her courtroom work for only the most sensational cases.

 What Can You Expect From Me?

 As your Commonwealth’s Attorney I already have the knowledge, experience, and qualifications to make the tough decisions that need to be made.
 As my career has progressed and I have prosecuted increasingly difficult and significant cases, I have gained the confidence and knowledge to make the right decisions when the chips are down.
 My experience informs my decision making.
 When those critical decisions hit the big desk, you deserve someone sitting in the chair who has the ability to make the right call.
 I am that person.

-As a prosecutor I have prosecuted over 2,400 cases.
+As a prosecutor I have prosecuted thousands and thousands of cases.
 Many of these cases have been significant charges that presented unique challenges.
 I have the experience and ability to step into the courtroom at any time and prove a defendant guilty beyond a reasonable doubt.